Meet all your supply chain needs by shipping with Flock Freight today.

 - While shipping domestically is a far more straightforward process, it also limits the potential market of your product and perhaps your increased profit.

 Whether you are a small or large business, there are two types of basic shipping designations.
 They are as follows:

 LTL is the shorthand used for “less-than truckload” shipping.
 As an LTL shipper you should be aware of the following:

 - “Less than a truckload” does not take up the entire truck that will be hauling your shipment.

 - To be considered for a LTL shipment, your product should weigh between 100 and 10,000 pounds.

 - The remaining portion of the truck will be made up of other shipper’s products.

 - If time is not a significant component for your shipment, or your product is small in size and not fragile, LTL freight shipping is a good option.

 - Your product, by definition, will take up an entire truck by itself.

-As we have seen, answering the question: “What is a shipper” involves not only knowing what kind of shipper you are but also your role and responsibilities as a shipper.
-Whether you choose to take the increased risk and potentially higher reward of shipping internationally, or decide on the more straightforward approach of domestic shipping, it is essential you understand your role as a shipper.
+Know what kind of shipper you are and your role and responsibilities as a shipper.
+Whether you choose to take the increased risk and potentially higher reward of shipping internationally, or decide on the more straightforward approach of domestic shipping, it is essential you understand your role as a shipper in the freight market.
 If you do your homework and appreciate all the aspects of getting your product to market, you will reap the reward of a thriving and growing business.